Bowditch's JSJ tree and the quasi-isometry classification of certain Coxeter groups, with an appendix written jointly with Christopher Cashen: Applications

 \subsection{A collection for which $\cT$ is a complete invariant}

 In~\cite{malone}, Malone uses the quasi-isometries of ``fattened trees" from Behrstock--Neumann~\cite{behrstock-neumann} to construct a quasi-isometry between any pair of ``geometric amalgams of free groups" which have the same Bowditch JSJ tree.
-Cashen~\cite{cashen} observes that this construction works for any pair of $1$-ended hyperbolic groups, so long as their corresponding JSJ trees do not have any stars.
+Cashen and Martin observe that this argument generalises to any pair of $1$-ended hyperbolic groups which are not cocompact Fuchsian, so long as their corresponding JSJ trees do not have any stars, in Theorem 3.9 of~\cite{cashen-martin}.
 In light of this, to establish Theorem~\ref{thm:complete-inv} it is enough to prove the following.

 \begin{prop} Let $\G$ be a graph satisfying Standing Assumptions~\ref{assumptions}.
 Then the JSJ tree $\cT = \cT_\G$ has no stars if and only if $\G$ has no subdivided $K_4$ subgraphs. \end{prop}

 \begin{proof} First we show that if $\G$ has a subdivided $K_4$ subgraph $\Lambda$ then there is a star in $\cT$.
 Let $b_1, b_2, b_3, b_4$ be the essential vertices of the $K_4$, considered as vertices in $\Lambda$.
 If $c_1, c_2$ is an arbitrary pair of essential vertices of $\G$, then the subgraph $\Lambda \setminus \{c_1, c_2\}$ of $\G \setminus \{c_1, c_2\}$ is a (subdivided) $K_4$ with at most two points missing, and is therefore connected.
 It follows that $\{b_1, b_2, b_3, b_4 \}\setminus \{c_1, c_2\}$ is contained in a single component of $\G \setminus \{c_1, c_2\}$.
 Thus $\{b_1, b_2, b_3, b_4 \}$ satisfies properties (B1) and (B3) of Proposition~\ref{prop:stars}.
 It is therefore contained in a set satisfying (B2), yielding an orbit of stars.